onap/policy-parent/docs/development/devtools/testing/csit.rst

 If running the CSIT tests with microk8s environment, docker images for the tests suites are created.
 To clean them up, user `docker prune <https://docs.docker.com/config/pruning/>`_ command.

-To uninstall policy helm deployment and/or the microk8s cluster, use `run-k8s-csit.sh`
+To uninstall policy helm deployment and/or the microk8s cluster, use `cluster_setup.sh`

 .. code-block:: bash